Book Reviews, Studies Faves Jesus Christ Non-Violence - Courtesy Progr Christians Resistance, Activism Resistance. Spiritual Core of Activism

 __________

-See Jesus and Nonviolence, by Walter Wink.
+See the awesome little book Jesus and Nonviolence, by Walter Wink.

 Walter Wink treats most of these issues in this excellent little book Fortress Press, 2003.
 It’s a very easy read, but a substantial survey of the issues both historically and theologically – quite an achievement in such a small space!
 I highly recommend it.